akeneo/CsvToAsset/README.md

 #### Choose your families

 Open the `assets.csv` file with your favorite spreadsheet editor, to add a new column named `family`.
-This column have to be the family code where you want to put your asset.
+This column has to be the family code where you want to put your assets in.
-You can put a different value at each line of this file, it will create as much families as different family codes.
+You can put a different value at each line of this file, it will create as much families as there are family codes.
 Save your `assets.csv` in the same format than the original one (most important is the separator has to be `;`!).

 #### Save your connection

-Create your new new connection to be able to use the API.
+Create your new connection to be able to use the API.
 Go to your Enterprise Edition path, then
 ```bash
 php bin/console akeneo:connectivity-connection:create migrations_pam